 Now, the next problem arises with the form factor.
 If you are a little bit aware of the M.2 Form Factor, it is a small-sized arrangement to install the Solid State Drives.
 You can know more about M.2 here.

 Apple has its own M.2 SSD design with a different connector type.
 You can’t install any other normal 2280 M.2 NVMe SSD inside a Macbook because they are physically incompatible.
-However, because they are using the same PCIe Interface and NVMe protocol, you can use an adapter or an external enclosure to get your normal SSD installed on your Macbook.
+However, because they are using the same PCIe Interface and NVMe protocol, you can use an adapter to get your normal SSD installed on your Macbook.
+If you don’t want to open your MacBook air, you can go with a good M.2 SSD enclosure.
 We are going to get to that later in this article.
 Now, just start with the installation process.

 Note: Opening your laptop may void its warranty.
-Also, any physical damage to the internal components may result in any serious problem as well.
+Also, any physical damage to the internal components may result in serious problems as well.
 So, take special care while performing these actions.

 - Screwdriver (Pentalobe P5 1.2mm/PH #00)